 Enhancing the lives of youth today for a brighter tomorrow

 The San Francisco Bay Area is known for its generosity and philanthropic spirit.
-However, even in this resource rich area of the country, there are children who haven’t been exposed to all the opportunities this area has to offer.
-Through unique, event-based experiences we open their eyes to hope and possibilities.
+However, even in this resource-rich area, there are children who haven’t been exposed to all the opportunities this area has to offer.
+Through unique, event-based experiences, we open their eyes to hope and possibility.

 Our mission is to create moments of wonder that spark a lifetime of joy and possibilities.

-WWFC also helps amplify other non-profit youth-serving organizations by creating awareness and visibility through our events.
+WWFC also amplifies other non-profit, youth-serving organizations by creating awareness and visibility through our events.

 Since 1994 Wender Weis Foundation for Children has been committed to improving self-esteem and self-confidence of children living in underserved communities across the SF Bay Area.
 When children believe in themselves, they are able to develop the emotional, social, and physical skills that allow them to lead healthy, motivated, and inspired lives.
-We donate proceeds from our fundraising efforts to local outreach programs bridging the gap for children with inspiring opportunities.
+We donate proceeds to local outreach programs to bridge this gap for children with inspiring opportunities.

 The benefits are countless.
 From responsibility to trust to cooperation to gratitude, our goal is to play role in building character in the next generation.